Ms. Karen Ray-Williams, Residency Program Coordinator

 - Are graduates of the Pediatrics Residency Program prepared to pursue subspecialty training upon graduation?

-- Our graduates are well prepared to enter either the clinical practice of general pediatrics or to pursue subspecialty training.
-Our residents have done very well in the various subspecialty matches and have secured competitive fellowship positions.
+- Our graduates are well prepared to enter either general pediatrics practice or to pursue subspecialty training.
+Our residency is focused on outpatient ambulatory pediatrics training with the goal to train excellent general pediatricians.

 - Is the residency accredited?

-- The Pediatrics Residency Program at Stroger was first accredited by the ACGME in 1927, and as a fully accredited residency program we abide by all the rules and regulations of the ACGME, including duty hours restrictions.
+- The Pediatrics Residency Program at Stroger was first accredited by the ACGME in 1927, and is fully accredited.

 - Will you review my application materials upon request, prior to submission to ERAS?
 Can I arrange a pre-interview meeting?